 Cairo is a beautiful ancient city and can be crowded, crazy and hectic.
 Could you hate it?
 Possibly.
 But endure the traffic, heat, dust, and noise and Cairo has many treasures for you to explore.

-What are the Best Things to do in Cairo?
+Best Things to do in Cairo?

 Cairo’s other name is Umm al-Dunya meaning Mother of the World and in Cairo’s ancient souks and fortifications you will feel history envelop you.
 Take a look at our list of interesting places to visit in Cairo and start building your trip of a lifetime.
 Tourists often just scratch the surface and barely go beyond the pyramids.
 Many of Eygpt’s top attractions are in Cairo or an easy trip from Cairo.